StephSutherly/ruby-soloproject_bucket_list/ideas_issues.md

   -  !!!ADD IN NAME OF COUNTRY TO CITY INDEX USING .COUNTRY METHOD!
 It returns a hash - how can I get the name out?

+  -  ADD LANGUAGES SPOKEN COUNT TO APP HOME

   -  ON UPDATE FOR ATTRACTION - COULD I MAKE THIS SO THAT IT GOES BACK TO THE SPECIFIC CITY?
 Somehow get the city id in link?

   -  ADD DELETE FOR ALL MODELS?

   -  ADD SEARCH FOR DESTINATION BY LANGUAGE, ATTRACTION_TYPE, CITY OR COUNTRY

-  -  ADD ATTRACTION TYPE TO TABLES, MODELS

   -  ADD LANGUAGES AND INTEGRATE WITH COUNTRY